Trump administration orders some US companies to halt sales to China

 (CNN) — The Trump administration has effectively cut off some American companies from selling software used to design semiconductors to China, the Financial Times reported on Wednesday.

 Impacted companies include Cadence, Synopsys and Siemens EDA, according to the FT’s reporting, which cited people familiar with the matter.
 CNN was not immediately able to confirm that.
-The three companies didn’t return requests for comment.
+Cadence and Synopsys didn’t return requests for comment.
 The New York Times subsequently reported on Wednesday that sales to China of jet engine technology and certain chemicals were also halted.

 The Commerce Department told CNN on Wednesday it is “reviewing exports of strategic significance to China.”